daskol/nls/README.md

 ### Python module

 1. Change directory to `src/`
-2. Run `make glue` in order to build python lib in `bin/` directory
+2. Run `make glue` in order to build python lib in `bin/` directory that incapsulate native code
-3. Use python to import the module in a way
+3. Use python to import native module in a way

-    from nls import nls
+    from nls.native import nls
     print(nls.__doc__)

+4. Or use python to import python wrap in a way

+    from nls import Problem
+    model = Problem().model()
+    model.solve()
+    model.visualize()
+    model.show()
+    model.report()

 ## Testing